dlccyes/CollegeNotes/docs/software-development/LeetCode.md

 **Double Hashing**

 It is very possible that the calculated hash will overflow, so we need to mod the result after every calculation.
-However, this also provide the another chance for collision.
+However, this also provides another chance for collision.
 To make the probability of collision ignorable, we can calculate another hash with a different radix/base and mod.
 Be aware that **calculating the power of a number isn't constant time**.

 Reference: the editorial of [28.
 Find the Index of the First Occurrence in a String](https://leetcode.com/problems/find-the-index-of-the-first-occurrence-in-a-string/)